aviharos/momams/README.md

 ## How to adapt it?

 The manufacturing processes, the Workstation, the shifts are all configured in JSON objects that need to be sent to the Orion context broker with cURL, Postman or another similar tool.
-The design of these objects must match the OEE [microservice's specifications](https://github.com/aviharos/oee#objects-in-the-orion-context-broker).
+You need to follow the OEE microservice's data model is described in the OEE microservice's README: [Usage](https://github.com/aviharos/oee#usage).
+MOMAMS extends this data model with the following:

+- Workstations:
+    - add one alert attribute for each Workstation
+- Storages:
+    - add storage objects with counters
+- Jobs:
+    - add the following attributes to each Workstation:
+        - RefWorkstation: refers to the Workstation of the Job's current operation
+        - JobStartDate: start date of job
+        - JobEndDate: end date of job
+        - JobDueDate: due date of job
+        - Finished: boolean indicating if the Job is finished or not

+See the [json](json) folder for an example setup.

 ## How to deploy it?